Kwanzaa: America's Pseudo-African Holiday Created by Convicted Felon Maulana Karenga

 The Man Behind the Myth: “Maulana Karenga”

-The creator of Kwanzaa was not an African.
-He was born Ronald McKinley Everett in Parsonsburg, Maryland in 1941 — the fourteenth child of a Baptist minister.
+He was a Parsonsburg, Maryland-born American: Ronald McKinley Everett (1941) — the fourteenth child of a Baptist minister.
 (R)

 He grew up in rural America, moved to Los Angeles, and attended community college before transferring to UCLA.

-At some point in the 1960s, Everett decided to reinvent himself.
-He abandoned his “slave name” and adopted the title “Maulana Karenga” — a combination of Swahili and Arabic meaning “master teacher” and “keeper of tradition.”
+He abandoned what he dubbed his “slave name” and adopted the title “Maulana Karenga” — a combination of Swahili and Arabic meaning “master teacher” (Maulana) and “keeper of tradition” (Karenga).
 (R)

 This was not a name given to him by any African community or tradition.
 He invented it for himself.